- olive oil

-While the sauce is cooking, roll the sausage meat into 1 inch balls.
-In another large skillet over medium-high heat saute the meatballs until well browned, about 8 to 10 minutes.
-Add the meatballs to the sauce and cook until they are no longer pink in the middle- until the sauce thickens.
+- While the sauce is cooking roll the sausage meat into 1 inch balls.
+In a large skillet over medium-high heat saute the meatballs until well browned on all sides.
+8-10 minutes.
+Add the meatballs to the sauce and cook until they are no longer pink in the middle, until the sauce thickens.

 - Add the sauce with meatballs and spinach to the large mixing bowl you put the pasta in.
 You can either move on to the next step and bake (which does make it delicious) or if you are short on time eat at this point.
 I often make this dish and just spoon the sauce over the pasta and call it a day. 🙂